Coronavirus scams: what they are and how to avoid them

 - Miracle cures and treatments.
 For example, someone could ask you to pay for a test or treatment for coronavirus.
 Or they could claim to be a government programme raising funds to develop a vaccine.

 - Financial support from HMRC.
 While it’s true that the Government has introduced new measures, you should be very wary of any contact claiming to be from HMRC.
-They might be offering a tax refund, for example – but they’re actually just trying to steal your details.
+They might be offering a tax refund, for example, and they could even direct you to a realistic webpage with HMRC branding.
+But be careful – they’re actually just trying to steal your details.

 - Coronavirus information.
 There are new phone apps claiming they can provide information about the spread of the virus.
 Instead, they lock your phone and demand a ransom.